 Creating a straight razor begins in forging a piece of steel into a blank.
-Then, later on in the process, the blank goes through grinding, where its thickness and shape are determined.
+Then, later on in the process, the blank goes through grinding, determining its thickness and shape.

 A straight razor’s grind can either be hollow or a wedge.

 Straight razors with a hollow grind have a concave face.
-The blade is thinner as more materials from the steel are removed throughout the grinding process.
+The blade is thinner as the grinding process removes more materials from the steel.

 Blades that are hollowed and thin are more flexible and more delicate to the skin.
 It does not add much pressure on your face as you shave.
 What is fun is that its thinness somehow allows you to sense whenever the blade cuts through your hair.